-The national training framework is not currently adopted in WA, refer to section 8 for WA training and accreditation requirements.
+The adoption of the national training framework in WA has been put on hold, refer to section 8 for WA training and accreditation requirements.

 Details of the National Austroads Training Framework are within AGTTM Part 8 and the Austroads website.